Filter Coffee vs Espresso Caffeine Levels

 What is Caffeine Content in Coffee?

 Caffeine content in coffee depends on more than just brew style.
 Roast level, dose, grind size, brew time, water-to-coffee ratio, and serving size all affect how much caffeine ends up in the cup.
-Espresso is brewed quickly under pressure, which creates a concentrated drink with a bold taste and a fast caffeine hit.
+Espresso is brewed quickly under pressure, which creates a concentrated drink with a bold taste and a faster-feeling caffeine hit.
 Filter coffee extracts over a longer period and is usually served in a much larger cup, so the total caffeine per serving is often higher even though it tastes milder.

 It also helps to separate concentration from total caffeine.
 A shot of espresso may taste intense and feel stronger on the palate, but a full mug of drip coffee often contains more caffeine overall.
 That distinction matters if you are choosing coffee for alertness, jitters, or daily intake limits.
+In practice, the cup size you actually finish is often more important than the brew method on its own.

 Best Options